gitter-badger/SpineOpt.jl/docs/src/advanced_concepts/temporal_structure.md

 #### Rolling horizon
 ##### Rolling horizon with different window sizes
 Similar to what has been discussed above in [Different regions/commodities in different resolutions](@ref), different commodities or regions can be modeled with a different resolution in the rolling horizon setting.
 The way to do it is completely analogous.
-Furthermore, when using the rolling horizon framework, a different window size can be chosen for the different modeled components, by simply using a different `temporal_block_end` paramter.
+Furthermore, when using the rolling horizon framework, a different window size can be chosen for the different modeled components, by simply using a different `temporal_block_end` paramter. #TODO: What happens to coupling constraints between different regions?

 ##### Rolling horizon where the resolution is dependent on the absolute time
 TODO : How can this be done, since there is no parameter that indicates whether a temporal block is static or rolling